tilowiklundSensmetry/homebrew-tap/README.md

 # aumuell's Tap

-This repository contains additional formula for [Homebrew](http://github.com/~mxcl/homebrew).
+This repository contains additional formulae for [Homebrew](http://github.com/~mxcl/homebrew).

 ## Install a Formula from This Tap